 How long does it take to drive the old military road?

 Located within the Wicklow Mountains National Park, to drive the road without stopping will take most people between 1 and 1.5 hours.
 It’s a stunningly beautiful place in all weather.
 The views from the road are outstanding.
 It is also a scenic route for visitors.
 The terrain is rugged, and even in the middle of summer, you'll be blasted with vicious crosswinds the whole time you're on it.

 Is the old military road open?

-Running across the spine of the Wicklow Mountains, the road tops out at 524m (1,719ft) above the sea level.
+Running across the spine of the Wicklow Mountains, the road climbs up to Sally Gap, a mountain pass at an elevation of 500m (1,640ft) above sea level.
 Often during the winter there are road closures due to snow and ice.
 Occasionally there are difficulties due to flooding or fallen trees.
 When the rain comes down, the land that the road runs through turns into bogs and marshes.
 Sometimes, that causes the road to sink completely.